 Catherine was a Member of the School of Social Science at the Institute for Advanced Study at Princeton from 2008-2009.
+She spent 2015-2016 as a Visiting Scholar at the Harvard University Graduate School of Education.

-Professor Ross has taught as a visiting professor at the University of Pennsylvania, Boston College (where she held joint appointments in the School of Education and the History Department) and St. John’s School of Law in New York.
+She has been a visiting professor at the University of Pennsylvania, Boston College (where she held joint appointments in the School of Education and the History Department) and St. John’s School of Law in New York.

-Prior to entering legal academia, Professor Ross was a litigator at Paul, Weiss, Rifkind, Wharton & Garrison in New York, where she won major impact litigation on behalf of the city’s homeless population.
-Before attending law school, Professor Ross was on the faculty of the Yale Child Study Center (School of Medicine), and the Bush Center in Child Development and Social Policy at Yale, where she had previously been a post-doctoral fellow and research associate.
+Prior to entering legal academia, Catherine was a litigator at Paul, Weiss, Rifkind, Wharton & Garrison in New York, where she won major impact litigation on behalf of the city’s homeless population.
+Before attending law school, Catherine was on the faculty of the Yale Child Study Center (School of Medicine), and the Bush Center in Child Development and Social Policy at Yale, where she had previously been a post-doctoral fellow and research associate.

 A native New Yorker, Catherine was in the first class of women to graduate from Yale College.
 In addition to her B.A., she earned a Ph.D. (in History) and J.D. from Yale University.